Celebrate Thanksgiving with these festive turkey oreo balls. An easy no-bake dessert that will become the star of your holiday party!

 This is the perfect sweet treat to add to your Thanksgiving menu.
 They’re filled with chocolate, are bite-sized and are decorated so cute.
 Both kids and adults will go crazy over them!

-This turkey version for Thanksgiving is one of my absolute favorites.
+This turkey version for Thanksgiving is one of my absolute favorite recipes along with this turkey veggie tray.
 They turned out so cute and look so realistic.
 It’s a great addition to add to the pie table, for those that may not love pie.
 Everyone was raving about them!

 - Oreos: You’ll need 1 package of Oreo cookies.
 No need to remove the middle filling – it helps add to the richness of the dessert.